Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/compendium/spells/dragon-breath.md

 - **Bloodline** Sorcerer
 - **Cast** [>>](rules/core-rulebook/chapter-9-playing-the-game.md#Actions "Two-Action")
-- **Area**30-foot cone or 60-foot line originating from you or 10-foot burst within 30 feet of you
+- **Area**: 30-foot cone or 60-foot line originating from you or 10-foot burst within 30 feet of you
-- **Saving Throw**  basic Reflex or Fortitude
+- **Saving Throw**:  basic Reflex or Fortitude

 You spew energy from your mouth, dealing `5d6` damage.
 The area, damage type, and save depend on the dragon type in your bloodline.